apache/airflow/docs/apache-airflow/best-practices.rst

   using standard ``pickle`` library.
 You can mitigate some of those limitations by using ``dill`` library but even that library does not solve all the serialization limitations.
-* All dependencies that are not available in the Airflow environment must be locally imported in the callable you use and the top-level Python code of your DAG should not import/use those libraries.
+* All dependencies that are not available in the Airflow environment must be locally imported in the callable you use and the top-level Python code of your Dag should not import/use those libraries.
 * The virtual environments are run in the same operating system, so they cannot have conflicting system-level dependencies (``apt`` or ``yum`` installable packages).
 Only Python dependencies can be independently installed in those environments.